tensor-fusion/GPT-Haskell/README.md

 (You'll first need to download GPT-2 weights, tokenizer, and hyperparams into `/models`)

 ## TODO
-- [ ] Merge changes containing tensorflow inference for actual text generation
+- [ ] Merge changes containing top-k sampling and tensorflow inference for actual text generation